Warrant Officer careers

 WOCS-RC (State Warrant Officer Candidate School)

 An eight-month program conducted by 175th Regional Training Institute (RTI) at Camp Ripley, MN.
-The program consists of three phases:
+The program consists of two phases:

-PHASE II: Core Course.
-Candidates are attached to the RTI and complete 5 IDT periods.
+PHASE I: Candidates are attached to the RTI and complete 5 IDT periods.
 Candidates are taught the fundamentals of leadership and the Warrant Officer Corps.

-PHASE III: The course concludes with a two-week annual training period at Camp Atterbury, IN.
-During this period, candidates demonstrate what they’ve learned over the previous seven months in practical applications.
+PHASE II: The course concludes with a two-week annual training period at Camp Atterbury, IN.
+During this period, candidates demonstrate what they have learned over the previous five months in practical applications.

 WOCS (Federal Warrant Officer Candidate School)